VasiliyKolihalov/FatNetLib/docs/2-essentials/5-courier.md

 Learn more about [Automatic unpacking of package fields](2-endpoints.md).

-Please note that there is only one courier instance per application, and the `ServerCourier` and `ClientCourier` properties are simply cast value that stored in the `Courier` property.
+Please note that there is only one courier instance per framework, and the `ServerCourier` and `ClientCourier` properties are simply cast value that stored in the `Courier` property.

 ## Working with a courier